Since his introduction in 1981, Mario has become one of the most

 cabinets after modification.

-Donkey Kong cabinet art. |
+Donkey Kong Japanese cabinet art. |

-Donkey Kong was
+Donkey Kong was one of the

-of America’s original landlord Mario Segale) had to
+original landlord Mario

-Polly James) from the clutches of the giant gorilla Donkey Kong.
-The game was
+warehouse manager’s wife Polly James) from the clutches of the giant gorilla

-inspired by a mixture of Beauty and the Beast, the
+Donkey Kong.
+The game was inspired by a mixture of Beauty and the Beast, the

 original King Kong, and the development of the Popeye game Nintendo failed to get the license for (although they would later).